IsmailM/Introgression-Tutorial/README.md

 * **BEAST 2:** The Bayesian phylogenetic software BEAST 2 comes as a package combining BEAST itself with BEAUti, TreeAnnotator, and other tools.
 Of these, BEAUti will be used to generate input for BEAST in XML format, BEAST will be used to run the Bayesian phylogenetic analysis, and the results will be summarized with TreeAnnotator.
 Each of these tools runs on Linux, Mac, and Windows machines.
 The latest version of the BEAST 2 package can be downloaded from [http://beast2.org](http://beast2.org).

+* **Tracer:** Run convergence of BEAST analyses can be assessed most easily with the software Tracer.
+Even though Tracer was originally developed together with BEAST by the same authors, it is not part of the BEAST package but comes as a separate download and is available from [http://tree.bio.ed.ac.uk/software/tracer/](http://tree.bio.ed.ac.uk/software/tracer/).

 * **PhyloNet:** The latest binary jar file of the software PhyloNet can be downloaded from [http://bioinfo.cs.rice.edu/phylonet](http://bioinfo.cs.rice.edu/phylonet), which should run on all operating systems.
 After download, the file should be placed in a directory that can easily be accessed from the command line.

 ## Identification of genomic regions for phylogenetic inference